UVLabs/location-picker-at-checkout-for-woocommerce/readme.txt

 ### Features:

-- Detect current location of customer.
+- Detect current location of customer
-- Allow customers to pick their exact location using Google Maps.
+- Allow customers to pick their exact location using Google Maps
-- Autofill checkout fields with information pulled from Google Maps.
+- Autofill checkout fields with information pulled from Google Maps
-- Automatically translates map's buttons based on the site's language (set in WordPress' general settings).
 - Show/Hide Map based on Shipping Method
 - Show/Hide Map based on Shipping Class
+- Show Map based on Coupon Code
+- Hide Map for Guest Checkout
 - Include a QR Code or button link to the customer's selected location in the WooCommerce order emails.
 - "View on map" button to allow admin to view exact location for delivery of any order.
 - Customers can see the delivery location they selected on past orders.
 - Customizable Map container
+- Automatically translated map buttons based on the website's language (set in WordPress' general settings)
 - Have a feature in mind?
 Feel free to submit it on the support forum.

+### Support for:

+- WooFunnels Funnel Builder for WordPress

 ### Configuring Plugin: